 After having dinner, drinking beer and even running a 5k with some of the local fishermen, getting to know them, their families and their businesses, I can say that $28/lb price tag for Copper River Salmon in my local store doesn’t sting nearly as much.

-Places to eat in Cordova:
+Places to eat in Cordova, Alaska: